ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/pt-type_expansion/pt-type_expansion.md

 - `0x14` (= 20) for super effective

 In damage calculations, these multipliers are divided by 10, so 0x5 becomes 0.5, 0xA becomes 1.0 and 0x14 becomes 2.0.
-To determine effectiveness, the game will go trough this table trying to find a match for the attacking type and the defending type.
+To determine effectiveness, the game will go through this table trying to find a match for the attacking type and the defending type.
 If it finds a match, it will use the multiplier to calculate the damage dealt.
-If it doesn't find a match, it will **default to 1.0** (normal effectiveness).
+You might notice that most type interactions are absent from this table.
+This is because the game **defaults to normal effectiveness (1.0)** if no match is found.

 At the end there is a set of three spacer bytes (`0xFE 0xFE 0x00`) followed by the ghost type immunities.
 It's important that you preserve these bytes, as otherwise moves like foresight and odour sleuth will not work properly.
 After the ghost type immunities, there is a set of three bytes that mark the end of the type chart (`0xFF 0xFF 0x00`).
+If you are using the python script this is largely handled for you.

 To add a new type or change an existing type we can insert new triplets into this table, modify the existing triplets or remove existing triplets.
 If you want to add a new type, you will need to add a new triplet for each type it is effective against, as well as triplets for each type that resists it or is immune to it.
 Make sure to add the triplets before the spacer bytes.
-Also keep in mind that duplicate triplets will be ignored, only the first match will be used.
+Also keep in mind that **duplicate triplets will be ignored**, only the first match will be used.

 Before we can edit the type chart, we will also need the list of the type's IDs:
 <a id="type-ids"></a>